vuestorefront/vue-storefront/packages/cli/README.md

 After installing CLI you'll get access to following commands:
 - `vsf init [dirname] - Use it to set up new VS project.
 The CLI will ask you a few questions and set up new, ready to work with Vue Storefront instance.
 - `vsf --help' - available commands
-- 'vsf -v or vsf -version - current version of cli
+- 'vsf -version - current version of cli